xapian/xapian-docsprint/concepts/queries.rst

 Queries
 -------
-Queries within Xapian are the mechanism by which documents are searched for within its database.
+Queries within Xapian are the mechanism by which documents are searched for within a database.
 They can be a simple search for text-based terms or a search based on the values assigned to documents, which can be combined using a number of different methods to produce more complex queries.